Toward Culturally Aligned LLMs through Ontology-Guided Multi-Agent Reasoning: Experimental Results

 \subsubsection{\textbf{Impact of Multi-Persona Reasoning}}

-To evaluate the importance of multi-persona reasoning, we compare the full \textbf{OG-MAR} framework against a single-judge variant.
-Both variants receive the same input: K individuals' demographics, relevant value summaries, and ontology context.
-However, the single-judge variant bypasses the persona-simulation stage and directly generates the final answer using a single judgment model.
-Following the same setup as Section 5.2.2, we evaluate the single-judge variant across all datasets.
-Table~\ref{tab:ablation_single_judge} presents the accuracy comparison between the two architectures.
+We compare the full \textbf{OG-MAR} framework with a single-judge variant that skips persona simulation and directly generates the final answer from the same inputs ($K$ individuals’ demographics, value summaries, and ontology context).
+Using the setup of Section~\ref{sec:value_inference_generation}, we evaluate both variants on all datasets; Table~\ref{tab:ablation_single_judge} reports the resulting accuracies.

-Across models, \textbf{OG-MAR} outperforms the single-judge variant across all four models, with higher average accuracy by approximately 0.002 on GPT-4o mini, 0.03 on Gemini 2.5 Flash Lite, 0.04 on QWEN 2.5, and 0.07 on EXAONE 3.5.
-Although the single-judge variant consistently achieves higher scores on GSS across all four models, \textbf{OG-MAR} exhibits substantial gains on other datasets\footnote{Detailed per-dataset results are provided in Appendix~\ref{app:multi-persona-full}. }.
-The comparison reveals that multi-persona reasoning provides consistent benefits across multiple regional datasets, while the single-judge variant remains competitive, suggesting that \textbf{OG-MAR}’s gains are not solely attributable to the persona-simulation layer but also rely on the underlying ontology-grounded retrieval and value summarization pipeline.
+Overall, \textbf{OG-MAR} achieves higher average accuracy across all four models (+0.002 on GPT-4o mini, +0.03 on Gemini 2.5 Flash Lite, +0.04 on QWEN 2.5, and +0.07 on EXAONE 3.5).
+Although the single-judge variant is consistently better on GSS, \textbf{OG-MAR} improves most other datasets\footnote{Detailed per-dataset results are provided in Appendix~\ref{app:multi-persona-full}.}.
+These results suggest that persona simulation is a meaningful contributor to performance, particularly when regional benchmarks require reconciling multiple, potentially competing value considerations.
+This effect is especially pronounced when the input demographic set induces diverse value profiles.
+At the same time, the single-judge model remains competitive, implying that \textbf{OG-MAR}’s gains are not driven solely by the simulation layer.
+Instead, improvements also stem from the shared ontology-grounded retrieval and value summarization pipeline, which provides structured, survey-backed evidence for downstream reasoning\footnote{A component-level ablation study is provided in Appendix~\ref{app:component_ablation}.}.